National Advocacy Resources

-Information about The Americans with Disabilities Act including filing a compliant, laws and regulations and technical assistance.
+Information about the Americans with Disabilities Act, including filing a complaint, laws and regulations and technical assistance.

 The Special Needs Alliance is a national, non-profit organization committed to helping individuals with disabilities, their families and the professionals who serve them.

 The Consortium for Citizens with Disabilities is a coalition of approximately 100 national disability organizations working together to advocate for national public policy that ensures the self determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society.